Understanding the Federal Estate Tax and Its Changes

 What Does This Mean for You?

 Here’s the good news: if your estate is under $15 million if you're single or $30 million if you're a married couple, your estate likely won't owe any federal estate tax.
-An exception would be if you made large non-charitable gifts during your lifetime which may have reduced the amount you can transfer free of estate tax at your death.
+An exception would be if you made large non-charitable gifts during your lifetime, which may have reduced the amount you can transfer free of estate tax at your death.

 But estate planning isn’t just about taxes.
 It’s also about making sure:

-Your wishes are carried out after you pass away,
+Your wishes are carried out after you pass away.

-Your family avoids unnecessary court involvement, and
+Your family avoids unnecessary court involvement.

 You protect what you’ve worked so hard to build.